 That said, hopeful buyers will want to pay close attention to the economic happenings and housing trends in their desired location.

-If you find a home that seems right for you, your employment is stable, and you can get a home loan at historically low rates, buying may make sense.
-Then again, when home prices continue galloping upward, comparing the costs of renting and buying may be called for.
+If you find a home that seems right for you, your employment is stable, and you can get a home loan with a good interest rate, buying may make sense.
+Then again, with interest rates and home prices still being on the high side, comparing the costs of renting and buying may be called for.

 SoFi Loan Products